2013–14 Ashes series: Second Test

 Australia fielded an unchanged line-up from the first Test, while England brought in Stokes (on debut) and Panesar for Trott and Tremlett.
 Australia once again won the toss and batted first.
 They started well, reaching 1/155, but England removed Watson (51) and Rogers (72) in quick succession.
 Bailey scored an enterprising 53 before being caught off a pull shot.
 As in the first Test, Australia scored 273 runs on the first day, this time for the loss of five wickets, with Clarke on 48 and Haddin on 7 – both having survived dropped catches in the day.

 Clarke and Haddin would go on to add exactly 200 for the sixth wicket, scoring 148 and 118 respectively.
 Harris scored an unbeaten 55 as Australia declared on 9/570.
 Johnson claimed the wicket of Cook before stumps on day two as the visitors were left at 1/35.

 Australia removed Root and Pietersen to rash strokes on the third morning to see the score 3/66.
 Carberry and Bell added 45 before Warner removed the former for 60 with a one-handed catch at square leg off the bowling of Watson.
 This sparked a dramatic collapse for England, with Johnson claiming three wickets in one over shortly after lunch to reduce England to 7/117.
 Johnson then also claimed the final three wickets to claim figures of 7/40 and bowl out the tourists for 172, a 398-run deficit.
 Bell was left unbeaten on 72 and Australia decided not to enforce the follow-on.
 The hosts stumbled in their second innings to 2/4, but recovered to 3/132 at stumps, with Warner not out on 83.

 The threat of rain on days four and five prompted Clarke to declare on the overnight score, setting a target of 531 for victory.
 Cook and Carberry both fell to hook shots in the first session, and England reached lunch at 2/65.
 Pietersen reached his first half-century of the series but was dismissed shortly afterwards for 53.
 Bell was out to Smith just before tea and the visitors were still struggling at 4/143.
 Root made 87 before falling to Lyon and at the close, England had progressed to 6/247.

 Broad fell in the first over of day five after a short rain delay, and Prior made 69 before being caught in the deep.
 From there, Australia quickly wrapped up the innings for 312, resulting in a 218-run victory and a 2–0 series lead.
-Johnson was once again named man of the match.
+Johnson was once again named man of the match; he had taken 17 wickets at an average of 12 across the two test matches played at that point.